jan-warchol/sensible-dotfiles/README.md

   It's **much better** than typing `cd` and `ls` all the time.
 - [`trash-cli`](https://github.com/andreafrancia/trash-cli): command-line interface
   to system trash.
 Have you ever `rm`'ed wrong file and wanted to get it back?
+- remap Caps Lock to control and then use [`xcape`](https://github.com/alols/xcape) to make it emit escape when pressed on its own.
+This one is a *real killer* :-)

 Both are available from apt repositories: `sudo apt-get install ranger trash-cli`.